enzobercasio/ansible-resources/ansible-development-options.md

     OpenShift Dev Spaces provides a cloud-based, containerized development environment integrated directly with OpenShift.

     **Benefits:**
-    - Preconfigured workspaces with Ansible tools
+    - Preconfigured, on-demand development workspaces with Ansible tools
     - Integration with GitOps and CI/CD Workflows
-    - Runs directl in the same cluster where automation will be deployed

     **Best for:** Teams already working in an OpenShift ecosystem who want a fully managed, enterprise-ready dev platform.